Differential Expression and the Mouse Gut-Brain Axis

 You may have identified a human gene that you’re interested in for your project, so you need to figure out what the mouse ortholog is and (more importantly) what the mouse Ensembl ID is.
 Luckily, the MGI allows you to search based on the human gene name.

 Let’s say you’re interested in the human gene REG3A, pancreatic secretory protein that may be involved in cell proliferation or differentiation.
-It also is upregulated as a result of pancreatic inflammation.
+We know from research papers that it also is upregulated as a result of pancreatic inflammation.

 Open the Mouse Genome Informatics website.
 To look up information on this human gene, type “REG3A” into the “Quick Search” bar and press enter.